Table of Contents

 Field organizer job responsibilities

-Field organizers have a diverse set of job responsibilities, all with the ultimate goal of mobilizing supporters and voters for their political campaign.
+Field organizer job responsibilities are diverse, all with the ultimate goal of mobilizing supporters and voters for their political campaign.

 Let’s take a closer look at some of these.